- CLASS: Reptilla (Reptiles)

 The smallest of the rock iguana group are the Turks and Caicos iguanas.
 All eat a wide variety of fruits and serve as important seed dispersers for many native plants.

 Most iguanas are herbivores, eating fruits, flower buds, and young leaves.
-Some species also eat the occasional juicy mealworm or wax worm!
+Some also eat the occasional juicy mealworm or wax worm!
 The marine iguana dives in the ocean to scrape algae from rocks.

-At the San Diego Zoo and San Diego Zoo Safari Park, our iguanas are offered a fruit salad that includes dark leafy greens and a variety of fruits, while some species also receive crickets, mealworms, and wax worms.
+At the San Diego Zoo and San Diego Zoo Safari Park, our iguanas are offered a fruit salad that includes dark leafy greens and a variety of fruits, while some also receive crickets, mealworms, and wax worms.
 But because wax worms are high in fat, they are considered the “dessert” part of the menu!

 Speaking of food, iguanas themselves are eaten by a variety of natural predators—hawks, owls, snakes—and humans.
 Green iguanas are bred and raised on farms in Central and South America to be eaten by people.
 Young iguanas are particularly vulnerable to predation by feral cats, and no iguana is safe from a pack of dogs.
 The iguana’s whiplike tail can be used for defense, and many species have tails with sharp “spines” that pack an extra “punch.”